Konamiman/MSX2-Technical-Handbook/md/Appendix2.md

 * A = 0 ⟶ left = right
 * A = -1 ⟶ left > right

-In the comparison of single precision real numbers, CBED means that each register has single precision (sign + exponent),v      (mantissa 1st and 2nd places), (mantissa 3th and 4th places), and (mantissa 5th and 6th places).
+In the comparison of single precision real numbers, CBED means that each register has single precision (sign + exponent), (mantissa 1st and 2nd places), (mantissa 3rd and 4th places), and (mantissa 5th and 6th places).

 <p>&nbsp;</p>